 Does SDF stain when molar-incisor hypomineralization, not from caries, is present?

-Molar-incisor hypomineralization (MIH) can cause yellow enamel discoloration and cold sensitivity in newly erupted molars—often mistaken for fluorosis.
-See how silver diamine fluoride (SDF) helped protect weakened enamel, revealed hidden hypomineralization, and offered a minimally invasive strategy for long-term caries prevention.
+Molar-incisor hypomineralization can cause yellow enamel discoloration and cold sensitivity in newly erupted molars—often mistaken for fluorosis.
+SDF can help protect weakened enamel, reveal hidden hypomineralization, and offer a minimally invasive strategy for long-term caries prevention.

 Key Highlights